engyasin/engyasin.github.io/posts/reinforcement-learning-with-bells-and-whistles.md

 </center>

-- **Spaces objects**: used to define the state and action values and distributions.
-Namely, these spaces represent sets of specific constrains.
-Example of all the possible sets are shown in Figure 2 imported from `gymnasium.spaces`.
+- **Spaces Objects**: These are used to define the state and action values and distributions.
+These spaces represent specific constraints.
+Examples of possible space sets are shown in Figure 2, imported from `gymnasium.spaces`.

 <center>
 <br>